EleutherAI/website/content-blog/vincs.md

 Furthermore, since $\mathbf{A}\_{\mathrm{VINCS}}$ only depends on covariance statistics, it can be computed incrementally over a large dataset with $O(d^2)$ memory usage.
 We can also compute $\mathbf{A}\_{\mathrm{VINCS}}$ over a data stream with covariance statistics that change over time, using exponential moving averages of sample covariance matrices.
 While we don't compute $\mathbf A\_\text{VINCS}$ incrementally here, this would make it efficient for use during neural network training.

 We also use [LEACE](https://arxiv.org/abs/2306.03819) to erase linear information about which element of the contrast pair an activation comes from, and information about which paraphrase was used.
+The sign ambiguity is resolved using the AUROC on a set of labeled examples.
+We always evaluate the probe with "full" ensembling, meaning we take the difference in scores for contrast pairs and average over paraphrases.
+Note that ensembling has a large effect on probe performance, and at least taking the difference in scores is often necessary for good performance.

 ## Results